samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

 ## The Lay of the Land

+- Important term - **web server**: Computer that hosts a website on the internet at a specific IP address.
+It holds a collection of files much like a folder on your OS, the files usually contain data and information on how and when to display that data.

 - You can think of any web server as a function.

-  - **web server**: computer that hosts a website on the internet at a specific IP address.

-- When you search and go to a URL (which is translated to an IP address), think of it as a *function call* to the `webserver` function.
+- When you search and go to a URL (which is translated to a web server's IP address), think of it as a *function call* to the `webserver` function.

 - The function takes input (your request) and generates a response.

   - ```
     > webserver(request)
-    webserver_response
+    result: webserver_response
     ```

 - A web server is a natural problem for a functional language to solve.